flybywiresim/rfcs/text/000-vertical-navigation.md

 - ***S*** (wing area): 1313.2 sq. ft.
 - ***e*** (wing efficiency factor): 0.75

+**Note:** When flaps/slats are deployed, the wing area is "increased" by the sim.
+Further investigation into this is required.

 ### **Coefficient of lift**

 - Cl = Weight / (1481.4 x Mach² \* delta \* S)